Blazehue/Pomify/README.md

-# 🍅 Pomify - Pomodoro Timer App
+# 🍅 Pomify - Pomodoro Timer App.

 > Master your time, amplify your focus.
 A beautiful, feature-rich Pomodoro timer designed for peak productivity.